338.2 Third-Party Resources

 Group health insurance is treated like any other third-party resource.
 Eligible services not covered by group insurance will be paid by MA.

-HIPP program staff enter resource information for coverage under the program into CIS and the TPL.
-After a recipient is enrolled into the HIPP program, the HIPP staff is responsible for putting current resource information in the TPL.
-HIPP resources have a source ID of "HIP" in the TPL.
+HIPP program staff enter resource information for coverage under the program into eCIS.
+After a recipient is enrolled into the HIPP program, the HIPP staff is responsible for putting current resource information in eCIS.
+HIPP resources have a source ID of "HIP".
 The CAO does not make changes to HIPP resources in the TPL.
-If an incorrect HIPP resource is found on the TPL, the CAO notifies the HIPP regional office.
+If an incorrect HIPP resource is found, the CAO should notify the HIPP regional office.

 Employer group health insurance premiums are not used as medical expense deductions for recipients in the HIPP program.
-The CAO continues data entry of third-party resources in CIS and the TPL, including cases when recipients are referred to HIPP to add other members to the existing insurance plan.
+The CAO continues data entry of third-party resources in eCIS, including cases when recipients are referred to HIPP to add other members to the existing insurance plan.

-Example: A grandmother applies for MA for herself and her two grandchildren.
-The grandmother is working and has insurance benefits for herself only.
+Example: A parent applies for MA for themself and their two children.
+The parent is working and has insurance benefits for themself only.
 The employer offers free health insurance for employees, but family members must pay a premium.
-The CAO enters the resource on the TPL for the grandmother and refers the case to HIPP.
-If cost effective, the HIPP program will pay the premium to add the grandchildren to the employee's insurance plan and update the TPL.
+The CAO enters the TPL in eCIS for the parent and refers the case to HIPP.
+If cost effective, the HIPP program will pay the premium to add the children to the employee's insurance plan and update the TPL.

 To stay eligible for MA, a recipient whose group health plan is cost effective must cooperate with the HIPP program.
 If a recipient does not cooperate with the HIPP program, HIPP staff sends a notice to the CAO.
 The CAO issues an advance notice to stop the individual’s MA benefits.